DataDog/documentation/content/tracing/advanced_usage/_index.md

 Enable injection with the environment variable `DD_LOGS_INJECTION=true` when using `ddtrace-run`.

 **Note**: The standard library `logging` is supported for auto-injection.
 Any libraries, such as `json_log_formatter`, that extend the standard library module are also supported for auto-injection. `ddtrace-run` calls `logging.basicConfig` before executing your application.
-If the root logger has a handler configured, your application will have to modify the root logger and handler directly.
+If the root logger has a handler configured, your application must modify the root logger and handler directly.

 **Manual Trace ID Injection with Standard Library Logging**